 Migration to and from Central Europe has a long history and has fundamentally shaped the cultural, political, and social developments of the Habsburg Monarchy and its successor states.
 This conference will showcase new research in migration studies and reflect on the role that migration, both within Central Europe and to the United States and beyond, has historically had on the region.
 It brings together scholars working on topics within migration studies such as affinity and identity of migrants, the influence of capitalism on migrants’ economic conditions and emergence of the migration industry (travel lines, migrant banking etc.), conflict, exclusion and contestation as important aspects of politics of migration.
 Conference participants will zoom in on these and other themes while sharing their conceptual and empirical insights on identities, networks, dynamics and biographies of mobility that shape patterns of Central European and Transatlantic migration.

-13:00 Welcome and Opening Remarks, Siegfried Beer (BIAAS), Nadia Al-Bagdadi (Director, IAS), William O’Reilly (Permanent Fellow, IAS and Faculty of History, University of Cambridge)
+13:00 Welcome and Opening Remarks, Prof. Dr. Siegfried Beer (BIAAS & Karl-Franzens-Universität Graz), Prof. Dr. Nadia Al-Bagdadi (Director, IAS), Dr. William O’Reilly (Permanent Fellow, IAS and Faculty of History, University of Cambridge)

 13:15 –14:45 Panel I: Challenges and Identification in Transatlantic Migration

-- Prof. Wladimir Fischer (Iniversity of Insbruck) -“‘Svoj k svome!’: Problems of Migrant Identity Projects from Austria-Hungary to the US”
+- Prof. Dr. Wladimir Fischer-Nebmaier (Iniversity of Insbruck) -“‘Svoj k svome!’: Problems of Migrant Identity Projects from Austria-Hungary to the US”

 - Dr. Ilse Lazaroms (IAS CEU) - “As the Old Homeland Unravels: Hungarian Jewish Communities in the United States in the Wake of World War I”